 There is no overall legislation regarding employee benefits, but there are some statutory provisions that give the right to payment in certain specific areas.
-For example, the Annual Leave Act entitles employees to vacation pay, the Sick Pay Act prescribes the right to sick pay during periods of sickness and the Employment Protection Act entitles employees to salary and other employment benefits during the notice period.
+Furthermore, employers are obliged to pay social security tax on the employee’s salary and other employment benefits that, inter alia, include statutory pension contributions.

 Except for insurances included in the mandatory employer social security contribution, there is no obligation under the law for the employer to provide the employees with different insurances.
 However, employers that are bound by collective bargaining agreements are obliged to take out certain insurances, such as, group life insurance (TGL) or work injury insurance (TFA), in addition to the insurances included in the employer social security contributions.

 Vacation entitlement is regulated by the Annual Leave Act, which distinguishes between unpaid and paid vacation, and between a “vacation year” (1 April to 31 March) and a “qualifying year” (the 12-month period prior to the vacation year).
 An employee earns his or her entitlement to paid vacation during the qualifying year and is entitled to use his or her paid vacation during the vacation year.
 The basic vacation entitlement is 25 paid days per year.
 Furthermore, it is possible for employees to carry over their entitlement to paid, but not unpaid, vacation days to the next vacation year, but only if the employee has earned more than 20 days of paid vacation, and only for those days that exceed 20 days.

 The employee may be on parental leave until the child is 18 months.
 In addition to the parental leave, the mother can start drawing parental allowance 60 days prior to the expected birth of the child.
 The father of the child may also be on paternity leave for 10 working days in connection with the child’s birth.